sergei-mironov/git-powercommit/README.md

 If something goes wrong
 -----------------------

-If the automation magic fails for some reason, you are advised to recover to the starting state manually by using the following commands:
+If the automation magic fails for some reason, you are advised to review the `/tmp/git_powercommit_$UID.log` logfile and recover to the starting state

-5. Review the log.
-By default it is located in `/tmp/git_powercommit_$UID.log`
+manually:

-6. As one of its first steps, powercommit script pins the current state of the repo with the `powercommit` branch.
+5. As one of its first steps, powercommit script pins the current state of the repo with the `powercommit` branch.
 On the tip of this branch, it creates the stash capturing the currently modified files.
 Here is how to undergo all the
    changes: